aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/data-modeling-02.en.md

 ## The Shopping Cart Entity - Your Digital Shopping Basket

 Imagine you're walking through a store with a shopping basket.
-Each item you pick up gets added to your basket with a note about what it is and how many you want.
-That's exactly what our shopping cart entity does digitally.
+You'll select various quantities of different items to add to your cart.
+That's exactly what our shopping cart entity does digitally, except instead of a phyical item its a small note representing what is what is being purchased and in what quantity.

 We link each cart item to the person's email (PK) and give each item a special label that starts with `CART#` followed by the product ID (SK).